[Post updated October 18 2019]

 If your target audience is busy parents looking for things to do during half-term they probably don’t have the time or inclination to read a 1500-word post about the history of English Heritage.
 But if what you do is hard to explain or you’re trying to show yourself to be a thought leader you may need to write long posts to do the subject justice and build relationships with your readers.

-Also think about which search terms you want to be found for.
-If I search for “blogging tips for small businesses”, the first results on page one are long and detailed, if I look for something with much less competition – like “blog training in Nottingham” – the first result is about 200 words long.
+Also, think about which search terms you want to be found for.
+If I search for “blogging tips for small businesses”, the first results on page one are long and detailed, if I look for something with much less competition – like “blog training in Nottingham” – the first result is much shorter.

 Don’t write long posts for the sake of it

 Going back to Google, if no one reads your blog they won’t link to it or share it either and it won’t rank highly.
-A blog should always be about educating, informing or entertaining, if you’re not doing those things you may not achieve much.
-Whatever length posts you write they should be good quality – well-written, well-researched, no padding or waffle, relevant, interesting and useful stuff.
+A blog should always be about educating, informing or entertaining if you’re not doing one of those things you may not achieve much.
+Whatever length posts you write they should be good quality – well-written, well-researched, relevant, interesting and useful.

 If you haven’t got time to do a long post justice or the thought of sitting down and writing an essay-length post means you’ll never do it then stick with shorter ones.
 The more often you post the better for your readers and the search engines but don’t focus on posting frequently at the expense of putting out poor quality posts.
 The shift is towards fewer – but still regular – longer posts.

-It’s particularly hard for small businesses to blog regularly (I’ve gone from one a week to one a month) and two ways of squeezing more out of your blog without spending lots more time on it are to repurpose content or invite people to write guest posts.
+It’s particularly hard for small businesses to blog regularly and two ways of squeezing more out of your blog without spending lots more time on it are to repurpose content or invite people to write guest posts.
 You could also test long posts, alternate long ones and short ones and monitor how much traffic and how many social shares they get.
 This is the longest post I’ve written so I’ll be looking at how it compares with my other posts.

 …So it’s not the case that every single time there’s duplicate content it’s spam, and if we made that assumption the changes that happened as a result would end up probably hurting our search quality rather than helping our search quality.

-Whether you decide to write long posts or short ones or a combination of the two is up to you and what’s right for your audience but it could be worth testing and monitoring the results, please let me know how you get on.
+Whether you decide to write long posts or short ones or a combination of the two is up to you and what’s right for your audience.
+It might be worth trying different lengths and monitoring the results in terms of views, shares and interaction.

-So, over to you… have your reading and writing styles changed?
-Do you write long or short posts?
-What works for you?
+So, over to you… have your reading and writing styles changed over the last few years?
+What works for you – long or short posts?